 NetSol has announced its intention to implement a merger and acquisition strategy.
-Identified acquisition targets mentioned on page 30 of the "Management's Discussion and Analysis and Plan of Operations" may result in issuance of shares of common stock in excess of 19.99% of the issued and outstanding stock of NetSol prior to the acquisition.
-We may (i) not be able to implement our strategy of growth through acquisition, including an inability to consumate the acquisition of Silicon Space; (ii) not realize the benefit of any acquisition, including Silicon Space; (iii) use the time and attention of our management distracting them from their other duties; (iv) incur greater than anticipated costs in these transactions; and, (v) may issue stock resulting in dilution to current shareholders.
+Negotiations with a previously identified target, Silicon Space, Inc. was terminated on July 13, 2004.
+The reason for the termination of the negotiations was the substantial dilution that would have resulted from the decreasing stock price of NetSol's common stock and an increase valuation of Silicon Space.
+An increased valuation of Silicon Space and a concurrent decrease in the market value of our common stock would have resulted in unacceptably large dilution to our shareholders.
+While we intend to continue to explore a strategy of growth through acquisition, we may (i) not be able to implement our strategy of growth through acquisition, including an inability to consumate identified acquisition targets; (ii) not realize the benefit of any acquisition; (iii) use the time and attention of our managment distracting them from their other duties; (iv) incur greater than anticipated costs in these transactions; and, (v) may issue stock resulting in dilution to current shareholders.